 On Earth Day, 2017, hundreds of thousands of people marched in major cities around the world in support of science.
-And as for me?
-I was asked to write a guest post for the March for Science’s blog highlighting the importance of fundamental research; in particular, I focused on model organisms, those humble creatures from dung-eating gnats to beer-making yeast on which so much of biology is based.
-Check it out to learn more about why we care about these seemingly lowly—and honestly, often kind of gross—creatures!
+Right before the event, I was asked to write a guest post for the March for Science’s blog highlighting the importance of fundamental research, a topic I’m very passionate about.
+I focused on the model organisms—a humble collection of creatures including dung-eating gnats and beer-making yeast—on which so much of biology is based.
+Check it out to learn more about why we care about these seemingly lowly (and really, sometimes kind of gross) species!

-My latest feature for the Berkeley Science Review, Color by numbers, takes readers on a journey through the nanoscale phenomena that make our visual experience so vibrant.
-By exploring the fundamental science behind color — from quantum physics to evolutionary biology — as well as applications inspired by this science, such as solar cells and futuristic displays, I invite readers to take a new perspective on our colorful world.
+Click to keep reading my latest feature for the Berkeley Science Review, Color by numbers, which explores the nanoscale phenomena that make our visual experience so vibrant.
+By delving into the fundamental science behind color — from quantum physics to evolutionary biology — as well as applications inspired by this science, such as solar cells and futuristic displays, I invite readers to take a new perspective on our colorful world.

-It’s difficult to imagine a future in which the general public doesn’t question scientific findings.
-For the most part, this skepticism is a good thing: it spurs debate, fosters discussion between the public and the scientific community and ultimately increases public understanding of science.
+It’s difficult to imagine a future in which people don’t question scientific findings.
+For the most part, this skepticism is a good thing: it spurs debate, fosters discussion between the public and the scientific community, and ultimately increases public understanding of science.
 But when these inquiries are based on ideological judgments or fear, as is the case with the widespread apprehension about genetically modified organisms (GMOs), both scientists and science communicators must carefully craft public statements to prevent dangerous misinterpretations.